carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ## Running the `hello-world` container

-To create and run containers from named Docker images you use the `docker run` command.
-Try the following `docker run` invocation.
+To create and run containers from named Docker images you use the `docker container run` command.
+Try the following `docker container run` invocation.
 Note that it does not matter what your current working directory is.

 ~~~
-$ docker run hello-world
+$ docker container run hello-world
 ~~~
 {: .language-bash}
 ~~~